 Quality Rated—Georgia’s Tiered Quality Rating and Improvement System (TQRIS)—is Georgia’s systematic approach to assessing, improving, and communicating the level of quality in early childhood and school‐age care and education programs.
-The Quality Rated Validation Project, led by Child Trends, is part of these evaluation activities.
+The Quality Rated Validation Project, led by Child Trends, was part of these evaluation activities.

 - The extent to which Quality Rated ratings are accurate, meaningful indicators of program quality